Composter Recycler Program

 Find the best compost system for you and recommendations on best tools for the trade.

-Lasagna Garden Composting
+Lasagna Composting

 Red wigglers (Eisenia fetida) are the worm of choice for home vermicomposting.
 There are a number of local resources in the Clark County area to purchase redworms.
 It’s always a good idea to call ahead for availability and pricing.
 One half pound is typically a good amount to start a worm bin with.